DJ Gruff

-Sandro Orrù (born January 8, 1968, Rome), known as DJ Gruff, Gruffetti or Lowdy N.C.N., is a pioneer of the Italian hip hop scene.
+Sandro Orrù (born January 8, 1968, Rome), known as DJ Gruff, Gruffetti, Lowdy N.C.N., Cantabal or Gruffa is a pioneer of the Italian hip hop scene.
 Known for his original take on rapping and scratching techniques since 1982.
 He has been active as a turntablist, DJ, beatmaker, rapper and producer.

 Biography

-DJ Gruff has been a member of a number of groups/collectives/crews such as The place to be (Next One, Carrie D, Igor, Nando- Boogie and Mr Hyde), Casino Royale (Alioscia Bisceglia, Giuliano Palma, Michele Pauli, Ferdinando Masi etc), Radical Stuff (DJ Skizo, Soul Boy, Sean, Top Cat and Kaos One) and Isola Posse All Stars, and was among the founders of Sangue Misto (DJ Gruff, Neffa and Deda) recording with them the album SxM, universally acknowledged as a milestone of Italian hip hop.
+DJ Gruff has been a member of a number of groups/collectives/crews such as The place to be (Next One, Carrie D, Igor, Nando- Boogie and Mr Hyde), Casino Royale (Alioscia Bisceglia, Giuliano Palma, Michele Pauli, Ferdinando Masi etc), Radical Stuff (DJ Skizo, Soul Boy, Sean, Top Cat and Kaos One), Alien Army and Isola Posse All Stars, and was among the founders of Sangue Misto (DJ Gruff, Neffa and Deda) recording with them the album SxM, universally acknowledged as a milestone of Italian hip hop.
 His musical production is vast, including collaborations with musicians, MCs, breakers and street artists from all over the world.
 Since 1996, he has been collaborating with Alien Army, the collective representing the greatest turntable talents in Italy.